QuantEcon/lecture-source-py/source/rst/linear_models.rst

     :math:`x_t` is Gaussian.
 Then :eq:`st_space_rep` and
     :eq:`lss_glig` imply that :math:`x_{t+1}` is Gaussian.
 Since :math:`x_0`
     is assumed to be Gaussian, it follows that every :math:`x_t` is Gaussian.
-    Evidently this implies that each :math:`y_t` is Gaussian.
+    Evidently, this implies that each :math:`y_t` is Gaussian.